 Sami Taha Hamran was born in the village of Arraba (Jenin district) into a poor and rural family.
 He attended the village school and completed the fifth grade.
 Then his father died, and he had to leave school to support his family.

 He headed to Haifa to seek work, and thanks to Rashid al-Haj Ibrahim, he was hired in a lowly position in the Arab Chamber of Commerce.
-He then moved to the Palestinian Arab Workers’ Society in Haifa to work as a clerk and at a very modest salary.
+He then moved to the Palestine Arab Workers’ Society in Haifa to work as a clerk and at a very modest salary.
 But fate decreed that this society would become his home and the scene of his professional accomplishments in his short but rich life.

 As soon as he began his new job, Hamran started to study the history of local and international labor conditions.
 At the same time he devoted himself to self-education; he studied English until he became fluent in the language and then assumed one position after another in the society, under the guidance of its president, Abd al-Hamid Haimur.

-The Palestinian Arab Workers’ Society was the first and oldest Arab labor union in Palestine under the British Mandate.
+The Palestine Arab Workers’ Society was the first and oldest Arab labor union in Palestine under the British Mandate.
 It began in Haifa in 1923, among Arab railway workers led by Haimur.
 From its earliest days the society faced vigorous opposition from both the large Zionist labor organization (the Histadrut) as well as the Mandate authorities.
-The Mandate recognized the society only in in March 1925, two years after its foundation.
+The Mandate recognized the society only in March 1925, two years after its foundation.
 Once recognized, the society under Haimur and his comrades began to grow in membership and to set up branches in one town after another, the most important being the Haifa and Jaffa branches.
 In the twenties and early thirties the society confined its activities to labor affairs and internal organization, holding conferences and negotiating with employers in the public and private sectors.
 However, during the 1936 General Strike, the society was very active, establishing committees to organize communities and furnish aid.
 Hamran represented the Society in the National Committee that ran the strike; at that time, he was only twenty-five years old.

 In the years following the Great Palestinian Rebellion of 1936–39, the Arab labor movement was generally weak, a consequence of severe British repression.
 But the workers society became active when World War II began in 1939, and Hamran played a considerable role in this renewed activity during the five years of the war.
 During these years, Palestine witnessed an industrial and economic revival that was unprecedented, a result of the growth of new local industries under the supervision of the British to supply the needs of their armies in Egypt’s western desert, as they faced the German advance on Egypt.
 This affected the status of the Arab labor union movement, the most prominent result being the large increase of Arab workers employed in military facilities and British army camps.